 To enable pop-up notifications for high priority events, click on the edit icon in the events panel.
 Select an event rule to enable/disable notifications.
 Be sure to save the workspace after saving your changes.

 Operators can monitor lower priority events in the real-time overview.
 The new event count on the cards alerts them to new incidents, or they can see them in the list view.

 Detailed event records

 Each event record contains key information from the device outputs.
 Operators can also record notes when closing an event.

-To close an event and add comments, click on the event and select 'close event.'
-Type in operator notes before clicking 'close event.'
+To close an event and add comments, click on the event, and select 'close event.'
+Type in operator notes before closing the event.